Crispy and crunchy Air Fryer Potato Skins that are game day perfection!

 - Remove the skins from the air fryer and serve hot with sour cream, Greek yogurt, cilantro, and any of your other favorite garnishes.

 1. Leftovers last covered in the refrigerator for up to 5 days.
 You can freeze them (without any garnishes) in a freezer-safe container for up to 2 months.

-2. For best results, reheat your potato skins on low heat in the toaster oven for 1-2 minutes or low heat (300 degrees) in an air fryer until re-crisped and warmed.
+2. For best results, reheat the potato skins on low heat in the toaster oven for 1-2 minutes or low heat (300 degrees) in an air fryer until re-crisped and warmed.

 3. These additional toppings are also delicious on these air fryer skins: shredded BBQ pork or chicken, diced brisket, diced sweet pepper, or diced sweet onion.
 You can also garnish these potato skins with chip dip, salsa, diced tomatoes or pico de gallo, or guacamole.

 4. For best results, don't crowd the air fryer.
 This will help keep the skins nice and crispy.